philippines69/carlcastroarchives/_posts/2022-10-04-interested-in-psychology.md

 categories: Personal

 ---
-So I just realized that I've been observing how people behave and react in different situations and at different times.
-It's pretty damn interesting seeing how the inner mechanisms of the brain work based on their demeanor towards people/scenarios/themselves.
+It hit me recently that I've been quietly watching and dissecting how folks navigate various situations and moments in time.
+It's honestly mind-boggling to witness the gears turning inside people's heads, to see how they respond to others, different scenarios, and their own selves.

-Now, I realized that taking a degree in Psychology might be something that would satiate my curiosity about the human mind.
-The problem is, I'm already on an Engineering course, which is arguably more profitable than taking psychology.
-So maybe I'll let this stay on the sidelines for a bit and see where my engineering course will take me.
+And then it hit me again—maybe delving into the world of Psychology could be a way to satisfy this endless curiosity about the human mind.
+But, there's a bit of a snag.
+I'm already deep into an Engineering course, and let's be real, Engineering's usually got a bit more cash in the wallet than Psychology.
+So, I'm thinking I might let this simmer on the back burner for a while and see where this engineering path takes me.
+Who knows, maybe there's a way to blend both worlds down the line?

 <figure><img src="https://cdn.discordapp.com/attachments/993410728088305734/1027046538398142464/xmen.jpg" alt="confused unga bunga" style="width:500px;"> <figcaption></figcaption> </figure>